Each angle of a right-angled triangle has a constant ratio called the tangent.

 Pythagorean Identity and Theorem

-where and are equal to the lengths of the adjacent and opposite, and is equal to the length of the hypotenuse.
+a2+b2=c2 where a and b are equal to the lengths of the adjacent and opposite, and c is equal to the length of the hypotenuse.

 Relationship of the Functions